BekajMelos/oms-sensemaking/docs/track-weaving/extended-kalman-filter.md

 #### Milestone 3: Improvements to the model
 The next iteration of the Kalman filter lifecycle improved greatly upon earlier versions.
 The main difference comes from further updates to the noise matrix calculations.
-The process noise matrix was updated from an identity to one returned by FilterPy’s `Q_discrete_white_noise` function, which could incorporate the time delta between points.
+The process noise matrix was updated from an identity to one returned by FilterPy's `Q_discrete_white_noise` function, which could incorporate the time delta between points.
 Additionally, point weight values were reintroduced in the measurement noise matrix calculation.

 #### Milestone 4: Final improvements